fragglet/sdl-sopwith/original.md

 ## Network Edition

-Released by the author David L. Clark in the late '90s, the main features added by this release are wounded planes and guided missiles and starbursts (chaff/flares) which are presumably intended to make multiplayer more fun (they have to be enabled with the `-x` command line parameter).
+Released by the author David L. Clark in the late '90s, the main features are the addition of novice mode and wounded planes.
+Novice mode in particular is convenient since it makes it impossible to stall the plane, a common stumbling block for new players.

+A controversial feature added in this release is guided missiles and starbursts (chaff/flares) which are presumably intended to make multiplayer more fun (they have to be enabled with the `-x` command line parameter).
 The missiles are dumb missiles when fired by the player but heat-seeking